Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 2004 LABEGORCE: Dark red.
 Aromatic and seductive wine with fine length and tasty fruit.
 Surprisingly well made.
 91p.
 Tasted three times - last time in September 2008.
 Consistent notes.

-2004 LABEGORCE ZEDE: Very aromatic, meaty, fine structure and fine balance.
-Full of black berries.
-It was really an impressive wine.
+2004 LABEGORCE ZEDE: Very aromatic, meaty, fine structure, and delicate balance.
+Full of blackberries.
+It was an impressive wine.
 90p.
 Tasted twice - last time in September 2007.
 Not consistent notes.

-2004 LAGRANGE: Lot of elegance and finesse, tasty dark berries, superb structure and long finish.
+2004 LAGRANGE: Elegance and finesse, tasty dark berries, superb structure, and long finish.
 91p.
 Tasted four times - last time in September 2009.
 Consistent notes.

 2004 PETIT VILLAGE: Aromatic but light.
-This wine was round and elegant with nice structure and luscious fruit.
+This wine was round and elegant, with a nice structure and luscious fruit.
 88p.
 Tasted twice - last time in September 2007.
 Not consistent notes.

-2004 PICHON BARON: Half way between traditional and modern style.
-Very aromatic and very powerful, exciting minerality, great depth and length.
-Much better bottle than when tasted in September 2007.
+2004 PICHON BARON: Halfway between traditional and modern style.
+Very aromatic and very powerful, with exciting minerality, great depth, and length.
+Much better bottle than when it tasted in September 2007.
 High class here.
 91p.
 Tasted three times - last time in September 2008.
 Not consistent notes.

-2004 PONTET CANET: Juicy, concentrated, chewy, very aromatic, splendid depth and long on the palate.
-Lot of ripe blackberries here.
-Will last 10+ years.
+2004 PONTET CANET: Juicy, concentrated, chewy, aromatic, splendid depth, and long on the palate.
+A lot of ripe blackberries here.
+It will last 10+ years.
 High quality.
 93p.
 Tasted three times - last time in September 2008.
 Consistent notes.

-2004 POUJEAUX: Splendidly well-made wine, aromatic, powerful, meaty and with fine balance.
-Will provide a lot of enjoyment in the next 10-12 years.
+2004 POUJEAUX: Splendidly well-made wine, aromatic, powerful, meaty, and with a delicate balance.
+It will provide a lot of enjoyment in the next 10-12 years.
 90p.
 Tasted twice - last time in September 2007.
 Consistent notes.

 2004 RAUZAN SEGLA: Dark red.
 Aromatic nose of black cherries and blackberries.
 Full-bodied and concentrated on the palate with quite large quantities of tannin.
 Long aftertaste marked by tannin.
 Needs time.
 91p.
 Tasted in June 2007.

-2004 SMITH HAUT LAFITTE red: Black red, very tightly knitted, strong structure, ripe black berries with spicy touch, well balanced.
-It's to keep for long time.
+2004 SMITH HAUT LAFITTE red: Black red, very tightly knitted, strong structure, ripe blackberries with a spicy touch, well balanced.
+It's to keep for a long time.
 90p.
 Tasted three times - last time in September 2008.
 Not consistent notes.

-2004 SUDUIRAUT: Stylish and pure botrytis on the nose, intense, luscious and full-bodied on the palate.
+2004 SUDUIRAUT: Stylish and pure botrytis on the nose, intense, luscious, and full-bodied on the palate.
 Rich with many nuances and splendid balance.
-Fabulous wine to keep for at least 15 years.
+A fabulous wine to keep for at least 15 years.
 93p.
 Tasted in August 2005.

 2004 DU TERTRE: An impressive wine from this property.
-Classic Margaux style with lot of elegance, finesse and aromatic touch.
-Extremely attractive and seductive wine.
+Classic Margaux style with elegance, finesse, and aromatic touch.
+Lovely and seductive wine.
 92p.
 Tasted three times - last time in September 2008.
 Consistent notes.

 2004 VALANDRAUD: Dark red.
 Intense and deep on the nose, flattering raspberries and blackcurrants, concentrated sweet fruit on the palate, splendid balance and long aftertaste.
 Really successful wine for the vintage.
 93p.
 Tasted in October 2007.